sguillot/CompARE/README.md

 [//]: # (PORT = Mysql Port &#40;default used by mysql is 3306&#41;)

 ### Run the web app server and open the web app interface

-In a terminal :
+In a terminal:

     cd web_app/

     python manage.py runserver

-Open the following address in a web browser
+Open the following address in a web browser:

     http://127.0.0.1:8000/

 We thank ECT*, EMMI, Strong2020, INFN, INSU-PNHE and CNES for their support in the early stage of development of this work.